The $47,000 Question: Can You Track Marketing to the Chair?

 The chain breaks the moment the patient picks up the phone.

 To answer the $47,000 question, you need an unbroken chain from first touchpoint to collected revenue.
-Here's what each link in that chain looks like:
+That chain has four links, and most practices are missing two of them.

 Link 1: Source identification.
 Which campaign, ad, or channel did the patient interact with first?
-This requires UTM parameters on digital ads and unique tracking identifiers for offline campaigns (direct mail codes, event-specific URLs).
+This requires UTM parameters on digital ads and unique tracking identifiers for offline campaigns like direct mail codes or event-specific URLs.
+Most ad platforms handle this well enough on their own.

 Link 2: Call attribution.
 When the patient calls, which campaign triggered that call?
 This is where most stacks fail.
-A standard phone system logs the call but has no idea whether it came from a Google ad, an organic search, a recall text, or a yard sign.
-Without call-level source data, every phone-booked appointment is an attribution black hole.
+A standard phone system logs the call but has no idea whether it came from a Google ad, an organic search result, a recall text, or a yard sign.
+Without call-level source data, every phone-booked appointment becomes an attribution black hole.
+Worth noting: Dental Economics reports the average dental practice misses 15–20 calls per week, and those missed calls are attribution dead zones too.

 Link 4: Revenue collection.
 The appointment needs to result in completed treatment and collected payment.
 A campaign that generates 20 consultations but only 3 treatment acceptances has a very different ROI than one that generates 10 consultations with 8 acceptances.

 Most practices have Link 1 (their ad platform handles it) and Link 4 (their PMS tracks production).
-They're missing Links 2 and 3 — the call attribution and the source-to-appointment connection.
+They're missing Links 2 and 3, the call attribution and the source-to-appointment connection.
 That gap is where the $47,000 disappears into guesswork.
+For a deeper look at how disconnected marketing data distorts your reporting, read Why Your Dental Marketing Reports Aren't Telling the Truth.

-How Practices Try to Solve This (and Why It Falls Short)
+How Do Practices Try to Solve This (and Why Does It Fall Short)?

 "How did you hear about us?"

-The most common workaround: asking every new patient how they found the practice.
+The most common approach: asking every new patient how they found the practice.
 It's better than nothing, but it's unreliable.
 Patients don't remember.
 They say "Google" when they mean "Google Maps" or "Google Ads" or "I Googled you after my friend mentioned your name."
 The data is directionally useful but nowhere near precise enough to make budget decisions.
+And your front desk team, already handling check-ins and insurance verifications during peak hours, often skips the question entirely.

 Separate call tracking numbers